Is technology making life better or worse? Whose lives is it making it better, and whose lives is it making worse?

 What happens when austerity is automated by software?
 Horrible things.

-"Help Me or Soon I Will Die" by Emma Copley Eisenberg
+"Help Me or Soon I Will Die" by Emma Copley Eisenberg (full piece)

 A story about the people who want to escape connected technology, and the refuge they’ve built for themselves.